 Let’s imagine a scenario where you are a facility manager for [Company A].
 You have to enter your working time separately depending on your working location.
 And, you have a timesheet app on your phone that allows you to do this.

 * After you setup the scenario for the participant, make sure that they understood it.
-Begin with the first screen from your storyboard.
+Begin with the first screen from your storyboard

 Start screen